 As with Step 2, the terms “God” and “Him” can be used interchangeably with whatever you’ve identified as your higher power.
 This step recognizes that since alcoholism can’t be controlled from within, external support is needed to overcome the disease.
 In other words, it’s accepting outside help.

 Step 4: Made a searching and fearless moral inventory of ourselves.

 Step 4 is about critically assessing yourself and the consequences of your alcohol abuse to determine the changes that need to be made.
 As it often identifies how alcoholism can hurt others, this part of the 12 step program can be painful, which is why it calls for fearlessness.
 This step can also help you redefine your moral compass and make less harmful decisions moving forward.

-Step 5: Admitted to God, to ourselves, and to another human being the exact nature of our wrongs
+Step 5: Admitted to God, ourselves, and to another human being the exact nature of our wrongs.

 After identifying the harm your alcoholism has caused, Step 5 encourages AA members to admit these wrongdoings both to themselves and to another person.
 For many, “another human being” is a fellow AA member, a sponsor, or an addiction counselor.
 Since shame can increase a person’s risk of relapse, unburdening yourself from the guilt of your past behaviors is vital for personal recovery.

-Step 6: We’re entirely ready to have God remove all these defects of character
+Step 6: We are entirely ready to have God remove all these defects of character.

 Step 6 is about clearing your conscience from previous actions and behaviors.
 By calling on inspiration from a higher power, it calls for accepting and learning from past mistakes without letting them define you so that you’re ready to replace old habits with healthy choices.